-Every employee of the MBC shall be assigned a unique username and password to access the network.
+Every employee of the MBDA Business Center shall be assigned a unique username and password to access the network.
 Every employee shall be required to sign a written computer security agreement (a suggested format for the computer security agreement will be provided at the time of award and/or on the MBDA Portal [website]).
-Every manager, employee, and contractor and any other person given access to the computer system shall sign the security agreement and an original copy of the signed agreement shall be kept in the MBC files.
-A photocopy of the signed agreement shall be maintained on file by the project operator.
-All subsequent new hires and associations requiring access to the MBC or MBDA systems shall read, understand, and sign the security agreement prior to issuance of a password.
+Every manager, employee, and contractor and any other person given access to the computer system shall sign the security agreement and an original copy of the signed agreement shall be kept in the MBDA Business Center files.
+A photocopy of the signed agreement shall be submitted to MBDA, no later than thirty (30) days after receipt of the award.
+The original agreement shall be maintained on file by the project operator.
+All subsequent new hires and associations requiring access to the MBDA Business Center or MBDA systems shall read, understand, and sign the security agreement prior to issuance of a password.
 No employee shall have access to any MBDA system(s) without a signed security agreement on file at MBDA.